aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     While viable, this approach adds unneeded complexity, reduces cloud availability, is expensive to scale, and reduces bandwidth to internet facing workloads.
 This solution doubles the IPSec VPN tunnels using BGP w/ECMP requirements as it needs tunnels on both sides of the firewall.
 In this configuration each firewall appliance typically only provides a single pair of IPSec connections supporting marginally more bandwidth than the TGW VPN attachments.
 Adding tunnels and bandwidth requires adding firewall appliances.
 Stateful capabilities typically need to be disabled due to performance and asymmetric routing challenges.
 This typically means a very expensive device is being deployed inside AWS simply to terminate a VPN tunnel.

-??? faq "What if I really want to inspect this traffic inside AWS, but like the TGW architecture?"
+??? faq "1.7.5.
+What if I really want to inspect this traffic inside AWS, but like the TGW architecture?"

     #### What if I really want to inspect this traffic inside AWS, but like the TGW architecture?

     Customers who insist on inspecting the ground to cloud traffic inside AWS _can_ do this with the proposed TGW architecture.
 The TGW route tables can be adjusted to hairpin the traffic through either a dedicated Inspection VPC, or to the Perimeter account firewall cluster for inspection.
 The Inspection VPC option could leverage 3rd party firewalls in an autoscaling group behind a Gateway Load Balancer, or leverage AWS network firewall to inspection traffic.
 To maximize internet throughput, the Inspection VPC option is generally recommended.
 While we do not feel inspection is needed in this situation, it is possible.

-??? faq "What does the traffic flow look like for an application running in a workload account?"
+??? faq "1.7.6.
+What does the traffic flow look like for an application running in a workload account?"

     #### What does the traffic flow look like for an application running in a workload account?